Super-heated first order phase transitions: Superheating and critical temperature

 \subsection{Low-temperature phase transition below $T_c$}

 For all cases where nucleation happened before the system cools below $T_{c}$, the system will find itself in the origin while the temperature is decreasing adiabatically.
-At this stage, we can then ask whether the system will tunnel to the minimum away from the origin when the temperature drops back below $T_c$.
+At this stage, we can then ask whether the system will {transition} to the minimum away from the origin when the temperature drops back below $T_c$.
 Notice, that here we face an even more worrying aspect of the dynamics of the zero modes already discussed in section \ref{sec:resummation}.
 Indeed, close to $T_0$, the effective mass of the zero mode is extremely small compared to the temperature, making unreliable all computations that need to know precisely the effective potential at the origin.

-Therefore, in section \ref{sec:nucleation}, we refrain to derive strong conclusions in this regime, except that in the case where there is a clear separation $T_c\gg T_0$ and the tunnelling proceeds in the thick-wall limit, where the details of the potential are irrelevant.
+Therefore, in section \ref{sec:nucleation}, we refrain from deriving strong conclusions in this regime, except that in the case where there is a clear separation $T_c\gg T_0$ and the {nucleation} proceeds in the thick-wall limit, where the details of the potential are irrelevant.
 In all cases where nucleation happens well before $T_0$ we can argue in favour of another first order phase transition.

 In Fig.~\ref{fig:S3_temp} we compute the bounce actions for heating and cooling transitions, above and below $T_c$ respectively, showing that each heating‐induced transition (solid lines) is in principle mirrored by its counterpart on cooling (dashed lines).
 As the figure illustrates, for the heated phase transitions, the parameter space is divided into two regimes separated by the limiting value \(T_c/T_0=3\) found when $\Delta=0$ (dotted black line).
 When \(T_c/T_0>3\), the barrier survives at arbitrarily high temperature (maximal superheating branch in shaded red); for \(1<T_c/T_0<3\), a finite spinodal \(T_{\rm SP}\) appears and the barrier vanishes, allowing the transition to complete just below it.